-First, I’m obviously a fan of CrossFit – I do it on a regular basis and have my CrossFit Level 1 Trainer Certificate – but I didn’t start out with CrossFit and it’s not all I do – so don’t think I’m completely biased here 🙂
+First, I’m obviously a fan of CrossFit.
+I do it on a regular basis and have my CrossFit Level 1 Trainer Certificate, but I didn’t start out with CrossFit and it’s not all I do – so don’t think I’m completely biased here 🙂

 I think if you find the right box, CrossFit is an awesome choice for a lot of people.

-It’s different every day, so it’s never boring, someone is writing your workouts for you so you don’t have to think about it, and its fun.
+It’s different every day, so it’s never boring, someone is writing your workouts for you so you don’t have to think about it, and it’s fun.

 When I don’t show up, people notice and ask where I was.

-Also, I’ll go and do things that I would never do before (such as yoga classes, or spending a saturday afternoon doing hill sprints) because I know it will help me get a better time on a WOD later on.
+Also, I’ll go and do things that I would never do before (such as yoga classes, or spending a Saturday afternoon doing hill sprints) because I know it will help me get a better time on a WOD later on.

-My biggest issue with CrossFit is that it has no quality control across the boxes – all you need to start an affiliate is to pass the CF-L1 course and pay a $3000 affiliate fee, and once you are affiliated there are no checkins or anything – you just have to pay the fee every year.
+My biggest issue with CrossFit is that it has no quality control across the boxes – all you need to start an affiliate is to pass the CF-L1 course and pay a $3000 affiliate fee, and once you are affiliated there are no check-ins or anything; you just have to pay the fee every year.

 I personally struggle on a regular basis because I’m much more interested in heavy strength training than anything else – and I’m one of those people who really likes seeing very linear graphs and results to my training, and I do want to specialize.

 Does it work?
 Well, what’s your goal?
 If it’s to get in better shape or to lose weight, then yes, it works.
-However, it’s not some cureall magic pill – as with any other training program, you will get out of it what you put into it.
+However, it’s not some cure-all magic pill – as with any other training program, you will get out of it what you put into it.